Prestongrange Museum

 Visiting Tips

-1: There isn’t a huge amount of parking at the museum but there are a few spaces on the road leading to the entrance.
-I don’t think you’ll ever struggle to park but just be aware the spaces are limited.
+1: There isn’t a huge amount of parking at the museum, but there are a few spaces on the road leading to the entrance.
+However, I don’t think you’ll ever struggle to park as the site sees few visitors, even in the height of summer.

-3: If you visit outside of the museum’s opening times between April and September you’ll find a few cafés and takeaways in Prestonpans high street.
-Musselburgh is a much bigger town with more restaurants but if you’re a tourist it would be better to take a train from Prestonpans as you’ll be in Edinburgh city centre within 15 minutes.
+3: If you visit outside of the museum’s opening times between April and September, you’ll find a few cafés and takeaways on Prestonpans High Street.
+Musselburgh is a much bigger town with more restaurants, but if you’re a tourist, it would be better to take the train into Edinburgh city centre, as ithe journey only takes 15 minutes.

 Prestongrange Musuem